top of page

 From Demonstration to Hands-On Practice

 The course blended instruction, demonstration, and active lab time.
-Participants first reviewed the clinical purpose and construction of each splint, then observed fabrication techniques before practicing those skills themselves.
+Participants first reviewed the clinical purpose and construction of each splint.
+They then observed fabrication techniques before practicing those skills themselves.

 Two people in a room fitting a black wrist splint orthoses on one person's arm, with tools and a red cloth on the table.
 A third person is in the background.